What documents do I need to get started (high school diploma, GED, college transcript)?

-All classes in the Accelerated Adult Degree Program are conducted in eight-week sessions that meet once a week.
+Due to the COVID-19 pandemic, all spring 2021 classes are remote.
+Classes in the Accelerated Adult Degree Program are conducted in eight-week sessions that meet once a week.
 Classes are held in the evenings from 6:00 PM–10:00 PM, on Saturday mornings from 8:30 AM–12:30 PM, and on Saturday afternoons from 1:00 PM-5:00 PM, using a traditional classroom environment and/or a hybrid format.
 The hybrid mode of delivery integrates traditional classroom lectures, discussions, exercises, and experiential learning with online instruction using Blackboard software.

 Can I take classes at other locations?

-For our students’ convenience, Chestnut Hill College offers accelerated degree courses at five locations: the main campus in Chestnut Hill, Father Judge High School in Northeast Philadelphia, Bonner Prendergast Catholic High School in Drexel Hill, and Montgomery County Community College in Pottstown and Blue Bell.
+For our students’ convenience, Chestnut Hill College offers accelerated degree courses at three locations: the main campus in Chestnut Hill and Montgomery County Community College in Pottstown and Blue Bell.

 Does the college offer online courses?

-At this time, the college offers hybrid and face-to-face courses.
+At this time, the college offers online, hybrid and face-to-face courses.

 What is the difference between online and hybrid?